 By region, Asia Pacific holds the most proved reserves (41% of total), split mainly between Australia, China and India.
 The US remains the largest single reserve holder (24.2% of total).

-Reserves to production (R/P) ratios 2015 by region (years)
+Reserves to production (R/P) ratios – 2017 by region (years)

-Reserves to production (R/P) ratios history (years)
+Reserves to production (R/P) ratios – history (years)

 Reserves-to-production (R/P) ratios represent the length of time that those remaining reserves would last if production were to continue at the previous year's rate.
 They are calculated by dividing remaining reserves at the end of the year by the production in that year.
 The R/P ratios are calculated excluding other solid fuels in reserves and production.

 R/P ratios are available by country and feature in the table of coal reserves.
 R/P ratios for the region and the world are depicted in the chart above and the Energy charting tool.

 Coal reserve data is in million tonnes.

 Includes data from Federal Institute for Geosciences and Natural Resources (BGR) Energy Study 2017.